nishantjr/nishantjr.github.com/src/blog/2015-10-04-kashmir-and-ladhak-2.markdown

 we'd stayed at the last time was booked full, and the only other place in town was Rs 6000 a night, but we managed to find a very comfortable homestay.

-{% include gallery.html gallery='kharbu' title='Day 6: Zojila to Dras' %}
+{% include gallery.html name='kharbu' gallery=galleries.kharbu title='Day 6: Zojila to Dras' %}

 From Nurla to Leh {% height 3524 %} was quite uneventful, eating at Basgo, ignoring magnetic hill, tea at [Pathar Sahib Gurudvara].
 The road of evil,